Gyeongju Historic Areas South Korea

 Wisteria

 • You can visit the temple every day.
-In the summer season from 7.00 a.m. to 6.00 p.m.
-Outside of the peak season entrance from 7.30 a.m. to 5.00 p.m.
+In the summer season, it is open from 7 a.m. to 6 p.m., and outside of the peak season, it is open from 7.30 a.m. to 5.00 p.m.

 • Admission ticket 5000 WON (4,2$).

-• You can read more on the Unesco Bulguksa Temple website
+• You can read more on the Unesco Bulguksa Temple website.

 Seokguram Grotto – grotto with a smiling Buddha